 In 1881, Japan invited a cut glass artisan from England, let him teach the art crafts of cut glass and several Japanese learned from him, the modern way of cutting glass was being established and developed since then.

 The main ingredient of glass is silica.
 Add lead, it becomes lead glass.
 It drops the temperature of the glass and makes it easier to work with.
-In Edo glass, there’s double amount of lead in it and Edo kiriko utilizes clear and thinly colored glass cut with other hues.
+In Edo glass, there’s a double amount of lead in it and Edo kiriko utilizes clear and thinly colored glass cut with other hues.

-Lead glass has a high index of refraction, it shines like prism producing rainbow colors.
+Lead glass has a high index of refraction, it shines like a prism producing rainbow colors.
 On the other hand, lead glass has its negative side, it’s easy to break.
 But that negativity is one of the beauty Edo people loved, its fragile quality.
 Why?
 It tells you that anything which has a certain form would finally deteriorate, it tells you about life as nothing stays the same.

-Kiriko cut glass became really popular in Taisho era and early period of Showa era.
+Kiriko cut glass became really popular in Taisho era and early period of the Showa era.
 Cheap soda glass resource boosted producing glass products and a lot of glassmakers were in the game at the time.

 In Taisho era, there were a lot of ‘modern’ boys and girls who were called as “Mobo” and “Moga”.
 This kind of fashion was seen between the two Great Wars.
 Being ‘modern’ was the coolest thing at that time and they enjoyed wearing a classical western style of clothing.
-It was only for the upper class at the first, but industrialization and increase of purchase power, young men and women joined the club and picked up some fashion style from European countries and the United States.
+It was only for the upper class at the first, but industrialization and increase of purchasing power, young men and women joined the club and picked up some fashion style from European countries and the United States.